lquatrin/i3d21/assignment_3.md

 #### 3. Quaternion:

 Considered a most robust way to represent rotations, which also provides a smooth interpolation and consistent rotation between the parameters.
 However, it requires a 4D vector to represent each rotation.
 Similar to Euler angles, the order of each rotation matters.
-Also, there is a particular property of quaternions that, if we want to generate a set of random unit quaternions, it will be more uniform at a sphere.
+Also, there is a particular property of quaternions that, if we want to generate a set of random unit quaternions, it will be more uniform on the sphere.

 #### 4. Other representations: